PatternsTechGit/PT_Routing/README.md

        ng g component create-account
 ```

-Using the same command create rest of thecomponents.
+Using the same command create rest of the components.

  Once the component is created you will see the component under app folder as below :

 ![2](https://user-images.githubusercontent.com/100709775/157679786-6e0772d9-8bc7-4c5b-bf3d-75571b2ae8f8.png)

-<font size="5" color="grey">**Step 2 : Configuring Routes**</font>
+### **Step 2 : Configuring Routes **

-Angular CLI automatically injects  `AppRoutingModule` in app.module.ts as below :
+Angular CLI automatically injects  `AppRoutingModule` in *app.module.ts* as below

-If it was not setup during scafolding you can add it manualy.
+If it was not setup during scaffolding you can add it manually.

 ```
  imports: [